GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 This is potentially the most complicated option in GMT, but most examples of its usage are actually quite simple.
-We distinguish between to sets of information: Frame settings and Axes parameters.
+We distinguish between two sets of information: Frame settings and Axes parameters.
 These are set separately by their own **-B** invocations; hence multiple **-B** specifications may be specified.
 The frame settings covers things such as which axes should be plotted, canvas fill, plot title, and what type